Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

         - `Backup` for 137.1 MHz

     ![A screenshot of the settings mentioned above](../../assets/images/Radio/LRPT-SatDump-Settings.jpg) <br>
     *Example configuration for an 80k bitrate Meteor-M pass.
-Note that the satellites usually transmit 72k instead.*
+Note that the satellites only transmit 80k shortly after launch, normally transmit 72k instead.*

 4. When the satellite comes into view, press `Start` on the processing window

-    > When using a directional antenna, move slowly and try keeping the signal as strong as possible using the SNR with LRPT and the FFT along with the sound (trying to avoid crackling) with APT.
+    > When using a directional antenna, move slowly and try keeping the signal as strong as possible using the SNR chart.
 You might not get the hang of it on your first try, tracking is a skill you have to learn!

-    If everything is right, you are now receiving a beeping APT signal or see four dots on the demodulator in case of an LRPT signal!
+    If everything is right, you should be seeing four dots on the demodulator and a `SYNCED` mark on the deframer!
     ![SatDump screenshot mid LRPT pass](../../assets/images/Radio/LRPT-SatDump.jpg) <br>
     *SatDump mid LRPT decode.
 See the `SYNCED` viterbi and deframer.*